trevorosborne1989/www-whitefish-group/README.md

 # www-whitefish-group
 A website for newcomers, members, and visitors of the Whitefish Group.

-The is a create-react-app with an express backend via a proxy.
+This is a create-react-app with an express backend via a proxy.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).